 PopMatters is an international magazine of cultural criticism and analysis, which has been independently owned and operated since its inception.
-Our scope is broadly cast on all things pop culture and we are the largest site that bridges academic and popular writing in the world.
+With the mission to educate as well as entertain, our scope is broadly cast on all things pop culture and we are the largest site that bridges academic and popular writing in the world.
 We provide intelligent reviews, engaging interviews, and in-depth essays on most cultural products and expressions in areas such as music, television, films, books, video games, sports, theatre, the visual arts, travel, and the Internet.
+We publish for posterity.
+Our content is indexed in academic databases via ProQuest.
 Since 1999, PopMatters has been providing smart readers with sharp, entertaining writing on a wide range of topics in pop culture, offering a refuge from the usual hype and gossip.

 Information about PopMatters staff is on the Staff page.